YeagerCS/TheMath_.NET-Class/README.md

 ## Calculus
 - Integral(func, a, b) => returns the definite integral of the function string 'func' going from a to b.
   The method takes a function string like "ln(x)x^2" and this string is converted to an actual function by utilizing the ```org.mariuszgromada.math.mxparser``` NuGet package.
+- Derivative(func, x) => returns the derivative of the function string 'func' at point x.
+  The method works the same as the Integral method.

+## Statistics
+- Mean(list) => returns the average of a list of numbers.
+- Median(list) => returns the median of a list of numbers.
+- Mode(list) => returns the mode of a list of numbers.
+- Variance(list) => returns the variance of a list of numbers.
+- StandardDeviation(list) => returns the standard deviation of a list of numbers.

 # Details